11 Best Microscopes for Kids: Reviews and Buying Guide

 • It comes with “The Amazing Microscope Adventures” experiment set with pre-written experiments to try.

-• Includes accessories such as petri dish, test tube, slides, and forceps.
+• Includes accessories such as a petri dish, test tube, slides, and forceps.

 • choice of battery or AC power for greater flexibility.